mxclarke/repo-red/Campus/README.md

   All these questions and more need to be considered before designing any front-end application.

 - Another issue is where and how users and admins should change passwords.
-In the end, I conceded to the _KISS_ principle -- there is now a _Change password_ button on the student view page, which takes users to a separate page.
+In the end, I yielded to the _KISS_ principle -- there is now a _Change password_ button on the student view page, which takes users to a separate page.

   I experimented with a slide-out toggle (_Change password_, _Dont' change password_) on the editing form that produced a mini-editor, thus requiring one less trip to the server.
 However, I found that this only increased complexity and was less intuitive.
 I wouldn't rule the idea out altogether; there might exist third-party software to accomplish this in a better way.